HamzaTayyab/HSIN_App/README.md

 # HSIN_App
-Customers can filter graphics based on the regions provided.
+This is an R shiny APP where consumers can filter graphics based on the regions provided.